prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 	5. **RDMA - Remote direct Memory Access** and dedicated GPUs are assigned in OCI
 	6. Custom Models are tenancy based.
 	7. Key management and GEN AI Object storage service( for weights) are provided.

+## RAG and vector searching OCI
+1. Pipeline -
+	1. Ingestion:
+		1. **Loading Docs -> Chunking -> Embedding -> indexing**
+		2. Max size of chunks is limited by max window size
+		3. Chunks should preserve contexts using overlapping or shared parts
+		4. Oracle 23ai supports embedding within it.
+		5. Use Vector store to store and query
+		6.
+2.